$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws: Appendix: well-posedness

-where $\tilde{C}$ is some constant depending on the value $v(x,t)$ and the minimising sequence.
 Hence, by taking $\mu$ large enough and $\abs{E}$ small enough, the integral on the LHS can be made smaller than $\epsilon$, thus proving that it is equiabsolutely integrable.
 Hence, a limit exists, which we denote by $y$.
 Without loss of generality, assume $y_k\to y$.
-From the lower semicontinuity of the functional, we conclude that $y$ is a minimiser \cite[Theorem 6.1.2]{CSHJB}.}
+From the lower semicontinuity of the functional, we conclude that $y$ is a minimiser \cite[Theorem 6.1.2]{CSHJB}.

-{The rest of the argument follows exactly as in \cite[Chapter 6]{CSHJB}, since the only assumption to be relaxed was the lower bound on $v_0$, which we have done by proving that the sequence $\{y_k(0)\}$ is bounded for any minimising sequence.
-The value function $v$ is the unique viscosity solution of the Hamilton-Jacobi equation \eqref{HJ}, as uniqueness follows from known results \cite{crandallions}, and $u=v_x$ is the corresponding unique entropy solution of \eqref{claw}.} {
+The rest of the argument follows exactly as in \cite[Chapter 6]{CSHJB}, since the only assumption to be relaxed was the lower bound on $v_0$, which we have done by proving that the sequence $\{y_k(0)\}$ is bounded for any minimising sequence.
+The value function $v$ is the unique viscosity solution of the Hamilton-Jacobi equation \eqref{HJ}, as uniqueness follows from known results \cite{crandallions}, and $u=v_x$ is the corresponding unique entropy solution of \eqref{claw}.